infrasonar/docs/docs/guides/forecasting.md

 # Forecasting

-Forecasting is automatically enabled for metrics when used in conditions.
+Forecasting is automatically enabled for metrics when used in [conditions](../application/conditions.md).

+## View

 ## Forecast maintenance